 Fig. 1.
 Stone circle in Easter Acquhorthies

-The ancient sounds in Scotland may have started with the prehistoric megalithic stone structures, which “…are now emerging clearly, rather than speculatively, as places for music-making as well as ritual,” (Purser, 1998: 325) when speaking, chanting or making other vocal sounds may have been considered as a form of communication with the dead, as suggested by Lynch.
-(Mills, 2016: 65) Among these is the stone circle in Easter Acquhorthies (Fig. 1), that dates from around 3000BC.
+The ancient sounds in Scotland may have started with the prehistoric megalithic stone structures, which “…are now emerging clearly, rather than speculatively, as places for music-making as well as ritual,” (Purser, 1998: 325) when speaking, chanting or making other vocal sounds may have been considered as a form of communication with the dead, as suggested by Lynch. (quoted by Mills, 2016: 65) Among these is the stone circle in Easter Acquhorthies (Fig. 1), that dates from around 3000BC.
 Watson and Keating (1999: 327) found interesting acoustic properties, where the recumbent setting acted comparable to the stage in a theatre, projecting sound across the monument.
 Though, it is not possible to demonstrate that this type of prehistoric monuments was constructed specifically for acoustic effects.
 Continue reading “Example 3 Research, Part 1: Early History of Scottish Music”

 The earliest part of Chinese history before the Xia Dynasty, documented as the first Chinese dynasty, is shrouded in legend, known as the Mythical Period.
 The problem with this period, as Girardot (1976:294–95) points out, is that there was an extreme paucity and fragmentation of mythological accounts.
 Regardless, I will give some of the versions of the myths and legends I’ve found.